-A game consists of three parts, i. e. the first half, a half-time break, and the second half.
-Each half is 10 minutes.
-The clock stops during stoppages of play2 (such as kick-offs after goals).
-The extra time over ten minutes total is referred to as "lost time".
+time over ten minutes total is referred to as "lost time".
 The half-time break is also ten minutes, during this time both teams may change robots, change programs, or anything else that can be done within the time allotted.
 In the preliminaries a game can finish in a draw as no penalty shoot-out will follow.
-In the finals a game that ends in a draw will be followed by a penalty shoot-out (see Section 3.8).
+In the finals or in the intermediate round a game that ends in a draw will be followed by a penalty shoot-out (see Section 3.8).